fredszaq/Rezenerator/README.md

 Rezenerator is available as a standalone jar, a maven plugin and soon a graddle plugin.

+## Available processors
+* Inkscape for SVG files (an every other forma inkscape can open)
+* ImageMagick for lots of formats (including PNG, PSD ...)
+Please note that these processors use extrenal tools that must be installed and accessible in the path.

+## Note

-Please note this is still a work in progress !
+This is still a work in progress !